jejellyroll-fr/fpdb-3/README.md

 ## Bugs tracking

 on windows:
-- with  winamax, detection position tables if play more than 1.
+- with  winamax on windows, detection position tables if play more than 1.
 - swc tournement error import

 ## Bugs report and new hand support